Pennsylvania

 Common roof problems homeowners notice

-Missing, lifted, or visibly damaged shingles
+Missing, lifted, or visibly weathered shingles after cold-season storms

-Water intrusion around chimneys, skylights, or vent penetrations
+Water intrusion around chimneys, wall transitions, skylights, or vent penetrations

-Repeat repairs in the same area
+Repeat service calls that cluster around the same winter-stressed area

 Repair vs. replacement: how to think about it